-A number of maintenance operations have recently been performed or are still to be achieved on the radiotelescope :
+A number of maintenance operations have been achieved in 2018 and some are still to be achieved on the radiotelescope motors :

 Unfortunately at the present time the radiotelescope cannot move for the declinaison motor reductor is broken and has been removed in order to be repaired ! (see below)

 Meanwhile a three phase 380 Volts power cable and an Ethernet cable have been routed underground from nearby red building Folie N4 to the radiotelescope.
 These cables are providing power supply to the antenna motors and remote communication link to electronic devices.

 After thirty years the coaxial cable needed to be replaced by a new low loss cable !

 We inserted a preamplifier and a pass-band filter into coaxial pathway located in the radio rack on antenna plateform.

 Not less than three RapsBerry Pis computers are used for controling the antenna movements, receive radiosignals and provide accurate time via GPS receiver.